yiisoft/yii2/docs/guide/data-providers.md

 $models = $dataProvider->getModels();
 ```

-> Note: if you want to use the pagination feature, you must configure the [[totalCount]] property
+> Note: if you want to use the pagination feature, you must configure the [[yii\data\SqlDataProvider::$totalCount]]
-to be the total number of rows (without pagination).
+property to be the total number of rows (without pagination).
 And if you want to use the sorting feature,
-you must configure the [[sort]] property so that the provider knows which columns can be sorted.
+you must configure the [[yii\data\SqlDataProvider::$sort]] property so that the provider knows which columns can
+be sorted.

 Implementing your own custom data provider
 ------------------------------------------

+TBD